Tech-at-DU/Outcomes-Prep/README.md

 # Outcomes Tutorial

+This content will take you through all parts of the job search process.
+The tutorial sections link into each other - you can use this as a "home page" or click from one module to the next.

 ## Part 1: Introspection
 Do some introspection on what you want and need in your first job.
 This reflection will provide useful context for our journey ahead
 1. [Introduction](https://github.com/Tech-at-DU/Outcomes-Prep/blob/master/P01-Introduction/content.md): see the job search prep path ahead of us.